-- From 3rd April 2017 LCW was abolished for new claimants.
-Existing claimants could remain on LCW. - Universal Credit has been introduced to different areas across the UK at different times.
-In Lambeth Universal Credit had been trialled in some areas before April 2017 but did not begin to be rolled out until December 2017.
-If you live in Southwark you might still be on LCW. - The process is similar to ESA and you may be asked to attend a work capability assessment medical. - To get the LCWRA element you will need to have a work capability assessment.
+- From 3rd April 2017 the LCW element was abolished for new claimants.
+You wont be able to claim LCW anymore unless you were in receipt of the WRAG component of ESA immediately before you claimed Universal Credit. - If you are a completely new claimant to UC and have limited capability for work you could claim the Limited Capability for Work and Work-Related Activity Element (LCWRA) The process to claim is similar to ESA and you may be asked to attend a work capability assessment medical. - To get the LCWRA element you will need to have a work capability assessment.
 This happens 3 months after you claim.
 It is similar to ESA, it is called the assessment phase until you have been awarded one of the elements.
 This is designed to assess how your disability or illness affects your ability to work.